rowanlupton/EOS-busk-sheet-indicators/README.md

   * or you can use your own here; just be sure to
     * assign your filters on the cue lists
     * update the group buttons on the sheet
-* cue lists 100/ thru 110/
+* cue list 100/
-  * if you put them somewhere else, you'll have to update the magic sheet; this isn't entirely painful, but it's not nothing *macros
+  * if you put it somewhere else, you'll have to update the magic sheet; this isn't entirely painful, but it's not nothing *macros
-  * 100 to assert all cue lists
   * 101 thru 107 to change cue timing
+  * 111 thru 120 to assert all picker cues simultaneously
-*color palettes 1 thru 25 if you want to
+  * 200 thru 207 to build ("cook") color picker cues *color palettes 1 thru 25 if you want to
   * you can use your own if you want, but they won't match what the magic sheet shows
   * i'll fix that someday